bibleexchange/courses/song-of-solomon-study-related/song of Solomon 02.md

 •	This lady that Solomon tries to seduce will not let him, and she will not even look upon him.
 She will not be seduced by his popularity, by his position or by his prosperity.

-“She has a single eye to one little shepherd boy that is out on the hillside, and she loves him beyond anything that Solomon can offer to her.”
+&quot;She has a single eye to one little shepherd boy that is out on the hillside, and she loves him beyond anything that Solomon can offer to her.&quot;

 **Song of Solomon 1:7**